barbarabodinier/sharp/cran-comments.md

 Package unavailable to check Rd xrefs: 'rCOSA'

-* If that is ok, I would like to keep these references to the R package rCOSA which is under "Suggests" (see Comments below).
+* I would like to keep these references to the R package rCOSA which is under "Suggests".
+I also had this note with the previous version of sharp (1.3.0).

 ## Downstream dependencies

 There are currently no downstream dependencies for this package.

-## Comments

-Some of the new functions may call a function in the R package rCOSA, not available on CRAN.
-I have used the R package drat to allow for use of rCOSA as stored in my Github Pages.
-I hope this is ok.